-c) Staging of financial assets
+42 Financial risk management (Continued) c) Staging of financial assets

 In assessing the impairment of financial loans under Expected Credit Loss (ECL) Model, the assets have been segmented into three stages.
 The three stages reflect the general pattern of credit deterioration of a financial instrument.
-The differences in accounting between stages, relate to the recognition of expected credit losses and the measurement of interest income
+The differences in accounting between stages, relate to the recognition of expected credit losses and the measurement of interest income.

-The Company categorises loan assets into stages primarily based on the Months Past Due status.

-Financial assets which are contractually up to 1 month overdue are considered under Stage 1 for applying 12 months ECL E .
-Financial assets which are contractually more than 1-month overdue are classified under Stage 2 for applying lifetime ECL and not credit impaired, barring those where there is empirical evidence to the contrary The Company considers defaulted assets as those which are contractually 3 months overdue, other than those assets where there is empirical evidence to the contrary d) Exposure at default (EAD)
+The Company categorises toan assets into stages primarily based on the Months Past Due status.
+Stage 1 Loan assets [0-1 month days Financial assets which are contractually up to 1 month overdue are considered under Stage 1 for applying 12 past due] months ECL - Financial assets which are contractually more than 1-month overdue are classified under Stage 2 for applying lifetime ECL and not credit impaired, barring those where there is empirical evidence to the contrary 0 The Company considers defaulted assets as those which are contractually 3 months overdue, other than those assets where there is empirical evidence to the contrary to be a state of the state of the Manda Deat Deat the d) Exposure at default (EAD)